Finding and Managing Information for Your Dissertation

 Find articles written by Aberystwyth University lecturers and researchers.

-Selecting Search Terms/Phrases & Building a Search Strategy
+Selecting Search Terms/Phrases and Building a Search Strategy

 A sequence of steps which you can follow for selecting terms/phrases and building them into your search strategy is given below: